dylanwilson21/Galoy-Markdown-Website-Test/faq.md

 ## General Questions

 ### What is Galoy?
-Galoy is an open-source Bitcoin banking infrastructure platform that enables communities and businesses to build their own Bitcoin-native financial services.
-We provide the tools and infrastructure needed to create wallets, process payments, and manage Bitcoin operations at scale.
+Galoy provides banking software solutions designed to empower innovative organizations in leveraging the full potential of Bitcoin and other digital assets.
+Our modular product suite allows enterprises to build scalable and secure applications for the evolving financial landscape.

 ### Who can use Galoy?
 Galoy is designed for:
-- Communities wanting to create local Bitcoin economies
+- Banks and financial institutions seeking Bitcoin integration
+- Enterprises building digital asset products
+- Organizations offering Bitcoin-backed lending services
-- Businesses needing Bitcoin payment infrastructure
+- Businesses needing robust Bitcoin payment infrastructure
-- Developers building Bitcoin-integrated applications
+- Developers creating Bitcoin-native financial applications
-- Financial institutions exploring Bitcoin services
+- Institutions requiring enterprise-grade Bitcoin solutions
-- Organizations in emerging markets seeking financial inclusion solutions

 ### Is Galoy really open source?
 Yes, absolutely.
 All of our core code is available on GitHub under open-source licenses.
 You can inspect, modify, and contribute to the codebase.
 We believe transparency is essential for financial infrastructure.

 ## Technical Questions

-### What Bitcoin features does Galoy support?
+### What products does Galoy offer?
-Galoy supports:
+Galoy's core products include:
-- Bitcoin on-chain transactions
+- **Lana**: Bitcoin loans platform for digital asset-backed lending
-- Lightning Network payments
+- **Bria**: Bitcoin payments hub with Lightning Network integration
-- Multi-signature wallets
+- **Cala**: Bitcoin-native double-entry accounting ledger
+- **Stablesats**: Hedging engine for Bitcoin-native stable balances
-- Hardware wallet integration
+- **Blink Wallet**: Popular Lightning-native mobile Bitcoin wallet
-- Real-time payment processing
+- **Point-of-Sale**: Web-based Bitcoin payment application for merchants
-- Transaction batching and optimization

 ### Do I need to be a Bitcoin expert to use Galoy?
 No. Galoy is designed to handle the technical complexity of Bitcoin operations while providing simple interfaces for end users.
 However, some technical knowledge is helpful for deployment and customization.